GameDevTecnico/cubos-blog/content/hello-relations.rst

 Physics Constraints
 -------------------

-Another use case we had trouble with at CUBOS was physics constraints.
+Another use case we had trouble with at Cubos was physics constraints.
 Eventually we will want to add support for adding constraints between entities such as springs, hinges, etc.
 Where do we store the data for these constraints?
 For example, a spring constraint needs to store the two entities it's connecting, as well as the spring constant and rest length.
 One possible solution would be to represent the constraint itself as a separate entity which stores this data, and the references to the two entities it's connecting.
 This isn't a bad solution, but we can do better!